Your channel's live streaming ability will be turned off automatically for any of the following reasons:

 In addition, for channels that have a significant number of videos with features disabled, live streaming functionality may also be disabled.
 You can check if your channel has any strikes, and check whether you currently have access to live streaming here.

 If your account has been restricted from live streaming, you're prohibited from using another channel to live stream on YouTube.
-This applies for as long as the restriction remains active on your account.
+This restriction applies for as long as it remains active on your account.
 Violation of this restriction is considered circumvention under our Terms of Service and may result in termination of your account.
 If you suggest that you'll live stream content that violates our Community Guidelines, we may age-restrict or remove your live stream.
 We will also remove live streams that show someone holding, handling or transporting a firearm.

 'Made for Kids' restrictions